circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ## Using the CircleCI CLI non-locally

 The CircleCI CLI is available in all CircleCI environments.
 For example, check out [Parallelism for Faster Jobs]({{ site.baseurl }}/2.0/parallelism-faster-jobs) to see how you use the tool to manage paralellism in a remote hosted environment.

+## Limitations

+Although running jobs locally with `circleci` is very helpful, there are some limitations.

+#### Machine Executor

+You cannot use the machine executor in local jobs.
+This is because the machine executor requires an extra VM to run it's jobs.

+#### Caching

+Currently caching is not supported in local jobs.
+When you have either `save_cache` or `restore_cache` step in your config, `circleci` skip the steps with warnings.

+#### Relative Path for working_directory

+Using a relative path for `working_directory` is not supported in local jobs.
+If a relative path is used in `working_directory`, then `circleci` returns an error and immediately exists.

+This happens because `circleci` mounts the current directory to `working_directory` in order to skip the checkout step but Docker that doesn't allow the container path to be relative in volume.
+See [here](https://github.com/docker/docker/issues/4830) for more details.

+The workaround is updating `working_directory` to use an absolute path.